publicdocs/uscode/assets/md/titles/usc42/us/usc/t42/ch7/schXVIII/m__us_usc_t42_s1395b–1.md

 [Pub.
 L. 101–508, title IV, § 4008(i)(1)][/us/pl/101/508/s4008/i/1], Nov.
 5, 1990, [104 Stat.
 1388–50][/us/stat/104/1388-50], as amended by [Pub.
 L. 103–66, title XIII, § 13507][/us/pl/103/66/s13507], Aug.
 10, 1993, [107 Stat.
 579][/us/stat/107/579], provided that:

-> “The Secretary of Health and Human Services is authorized to waive such provisions of title XVIII of the Social Security Act \[this subchapter\] as are necessary to conduct any demonstration project for limited-service rural hospitals with respect to which the Secretary has entered into an agreement before the date of the enactment of the Omnibus Budget Reconciliation Act of 1989 \[Dec.
+> “The Secretary of Health and Human Services is authorized to waive such provisions of title XVIII of the Social Security Act \[[42 U.S.C.
+1395][/us/usc/t42/s1395] et seq.\] as are necessary to conduct any demonstration project for limited-service rural hospitals with respect to which the Secretary has entered into an agreement before the date of the enactment of the Omnibus Budget Reconciliation Act of 1989 \[Dec.
 19, 1989\].
 The Secretary shall continue any such demonstration project until at least July 1, 1997.”

  __Volunteer Senior Aides Demonstration Projects for Basic Medical Assistance and Support to Families With Disabled or Ill Children__